deepsquare-io/ClusterFactory/web/docs/getting-started/06-xcat-configuration.md

 rpower cn1 on # or reset
 ```

 xCAT is a heavy beast, but a complete bare metal provisioner.
-We recommend that you familiarize yourself with the software very quickly by reading the [xCAT documentation] (https://xcat-docs.readthedocs.io/en/stable/overview/index.html).
+We recommend that you familiarize yourself with the software very quickly by reading the [xCAT documentation](https://xcat-docs.readthedocs.io/en/stable/overview/index.html).